ddwalk77/FDIP/README.md

 leading to the selection of the macro average for F1, precision, and recall vs weighted or micro.
 A display of the confusion matrix for each algorithm is available in addition to a classification report within the links provided below.
-The confusion matrices visually demonstrate the true and predicted labels for the categories.
+The confusion matrices visually demonstrate the true and predicted labels for the categories, however as will be demonstrated below, they are simply showing default matches to the highest value counts.

 Details on the hyperparameters used for each algorithm are: